-Be sure to watch Kent's video demostration how this product works.
+Be sure to watch Kent's OTHER video demonstrating how this product works.
 CLICK HERE TO VIEW

 Now there is a solution!
 Kent spent 2 months and over 100 hours testing countless products and techniques.
-He literally wore out his right elbow rubbing and rubbing!
+He literally wore out his right elbow-rubbing and rubbing!
 He was almost ready to throw in the towel until he decided to revisit the possibility of using a power tool that would give the same motion as hand rubbing but at a very high speed.
 Thus, enter the multi-function tool.
-This tool is known among carpenters and wood workers as one of the best tools to have on any job.
-Not much has been said about using it as a polisher, but Kent took on the task of finding the right attachment, the right pad material and just the right compound.
-In the end he mixed a special blend of three compounds that ended up doing the job in a resonable amount of time.
+This tool is known among carpenters and woodworkers as one of the best tools to have on any job.
+Not much has been said about using it as a polisher, but Kent took on the task of finding the right attachment, the right pad material, and just the right compound.
+In the end, he mixed a special blend of three compounds that ended up doing the job in a reasonable amount of time.

 This DIY kit includes the following:

 - Finger polishing attachment for multi-function tool (triangle tool)

 - Polishing pad material to be cut to size

 - Special Miracle Paste compound to deoxidize and polish aluminum (1.8 oz squeeze bottle with flip cap)

 - Bright metal cleaner wax in 1 oz container